BlackHat-Magic/Text-Adventure/worldstuff/races/cultural/Human.md

 > The Ironstep Legion is the fist of the world, their legions and fortresses a bulwark against the darkness that threatens to consume it.
 They are a people of iron discipline and unwavering courage, their lives a constant drill of training and battle.

 ***Names.***
-*   **Male:** Antonius, Cassius, Decimus, Flavius, Gaius, Julius, Lucius, Marcus, Octavius, Titus
+*   **Male:** Valerius, Maximus, Cassian, Lucius, Marcus, Antonius, Decimus, Flavius, Gaius, Julius
-*   **Female:** Aelia, Antonia, Claudia, Flavia, Julia, Livia, Marcia, Octavia, Porcia, Valeria
+*   **Female:** Valeria, Marcia, Livia, Aelia, Antonia, Claudia, Flavia, Julia, Octavia, Porcia
-*   **Surnames:** Aquila, Corvus, Falco, Gallus, Lupus, Maximus, Rufus, Valerius
+*   **Surnames:** Aquila, Corvus, Falco, Gallus, Lupus, Maximus, Rufus, Valerius, Ferrum, Scipio

 ***Ability Score Increase.*** Your Strength score increases by 2 to a maximum of 20.